PiSchool/esa-superresolution-forecasting/README.md

 |-----------|:------:|-------:|
 | S5-fc     | 21.08  | 0.52   |
 |Cond-S5-Fc | 31.05  | 0.70   |

+Both models were evaluated on a test set of 300 sequences with 5 frames being used as input and the following 5 frames being predicted by the network.

 ## Setup to get started
 Make sure you have Python3 installed.